 Meet Our Conductor

-The 2021-2022 season marks Maestro Clay Couturiaux’s tenth season as Music Director and Conductor of the Richardson Symphony Orchestra and his twentieth year as Assistant Director of Orchestral Studies at the University of North Texas.
+The 2022-2023 season marks Maestro Clay Couturiaux’s eleventh season as Music Director and Conductor of the Richardson Symphony Orchestra and his twenty-first year as Assistant Director of Orchestral Studies at the University of North Texas.

 Maestro Couturiaux has accumulated over two decades of experience conducting professional symphony orchestras and teaching at the university level.
 His career has taken him across the United States, Europe, and Asia including concerts with the Milano Classica Orchestra da Camera of Milan, Italy and in Taipei with the National Taiwan Normal University Symphony Orchestra.
 Other professional conducting engagements include performances with the Abilene Philharmonic, Arkansas Symphony, Austin Symphony, Ballet Arlington (now Metropolitan Classical Ballet), East Texas Symphony Orchestra, Texas Chamber Orchestra, and Wichita Falls Symphony Orchestra.